 Note Reports are for displaying data.
 You cannot modify table data from a report.

 Exercise 6.
 Using a Report Wizard

-- 1. Click the Create tab on the Ribbon. - 2.
-Click Report Wizard.
+- 1. Click the Create tab on the Ribbon.

+- 2. Click 🔜 Report Wizard

-- 3. In the Tables/Queries list, make sure that table: STUDENTS is selected. - 4.
-Select the fields shown above. - 5.
-Double-click on Student Number and Comment to move them back over to the left as shown above. - 6.
-Click Next when ready.
+- 3. In the Tables/Queries list, make sure that table: STUDENTS is selected.

+- 4. Select the fields shown below.